convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/control-components/directive.md

 Tag name | Defines the HTML element's tag name.
 Directive expression | Defines a directive condition or expression.
 Directive source | Defines the directive source.
 ForEach index | Defines the ForEach index name.
+Use TS <b>scope.indexName</b> to access its value in other components.
 ForEach item | Defines the ForEach item name.
+Use TS <b>scope.itemName</b> to access its value in other components.